JustinGaj/justingaj/README.md

 <h1 align="center">Hi 👋, I'm Justin Gajewski</h1>
 <h3 align="center">A student-athlete at Stevens Institute of Technology pursuing a BSc in Computer Science</h3>

+## 🧠 About Me
+I’m a Stevens CS undergraduate who loves building things that are useful, fast, and (hopefully) a little clever.
+I’m especially into backend development, cloud systems, and machine learning; anything that combines logic with impact is for me.
+As a first-gen college student and student-athlete, I’ve learned to navigate challenges with persistence and curiosity.
+Whether I’m coding, jumping into new ideas (or sandpits), I’m always looking to grow, build cool stuff, and connect with others who love tech too.

 ## 👨‍💻 Current Roles
 - **Software Development Intern** at **S&P Dow Jones Indices**
   Scaling index prototyping algorithm with Spring Boot, Docker, and AWS.
 Also building an AI assistant to explain financial indices to business users.